Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 | obj2  | 6.26  |    246814 | 135828      | 4.402 |
 | pic   | 1.21  |    513216 | 58668       | 0.91  |

 Look better!
 The `pic` file benefited the most from this model, which is quite logical because it has the lowest entropy.
 At the same time, despite the fact that `obj2` has more entropy than `geo`, it becomes smaller both in percentage and absolute terms.
 This is because we can’t achieve good compression without actually knowing data that we’re trying to compress.
 It just so happens that data in `obj2` has better context dependency in our simple model that works with bytes, then `geo` file.
 To squeeze the minimum entropy from a certain type of data, we need a model that operates on the elements of that data.
 Thus, an ideal general-purpose compressor that is also practical, meaning it not take several days to perform compression and decompression, cannot exist (at least not at the time of writing this article).
 However, it is not always possible to have a separate model for each type of data.
 We can attempt to improve our result by increasing the Order of our model.
 The problem with our last implementation is that it scales very poorly.
 For Order-2, we would require (257 * 257 * 257) * 2 = 32 MiB, which is not too much for modern systems.
 However, for Order-3, we would need (257 * 257 * 257 * 257) * 2 = 8 GiB!
-Additionally, it would be really useful to have the option to not spend range on symbols that we did not encounter at all.
+Additionally, it would be really useful to have the option to not spend range on symbols that we have not encountered at all.
 We will solve all of this in the next parts.

 By the way, a static model does not necessarily mean that we need to calculate something in advance.
 Sometimes we just know the probability of events.
 Here's an [example](https://preshing.com/20121105/arithmetic-coding-and-the-1mb-sorting-problem/) of how it can be used from Jeff Preshing's blog.